Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/documentation-system-overview.md

 When the documentation system starts, or when it receives a notification of a changed extension or a bundle, it rebuilds the TOC and indexes content of all TOC nodes.
 The content is converted to HTML first, and then it is converted to plain text using [jsoup](http://jsoup.org), so only visible text gets indexed.

-Search syntax documentation is available [here](https://lucene.apache.org/core/5_3_1/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description).
+Search syntax documentation is available [here](https://lucene.apache.org/core/6_1_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description).

+It takes some time for the documentation system to index pages - the search facility can be used right away, but it will not yield all results until a message ``[Pass ...]
+Indexed ... pages`` appears in the console output.

 ## Different documentation configurations for different audiences